-13.3 Failure to Render a Timely Decision by the FEI
+13.3 Failure to Render a Timely Decision by IBSF

-Where, in a particular case, the FEI fails to render a decision with respect to whether an anti-doping rule violation was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS as if the FEI had rendered a decision finding no anti-doping rule violation.
-If the CAS hearing panel determines that an anti-doping rule violation was committed and that WADA acted reasonably in electing to appeal directly to CAS, then WADA's costs and attorney fees in prosecuting the appeal shall be reimbursed to WADA by the FEI.67
+Where, in a particular case, IBSF fails to render a decision with respect to whether an anti-doping rule violation was committed within a reasonable deadline set by WADA, WADA may elect to appeal directly to CAS as if IBSF had rendered a decision finding no anti-doping rule violation.
+If the CAS hearing panel determines that an anti-doping rule violation was committed and that WADA acted reasonably in electing to appeal directly to CAS, then WADA's costs and attorney fees in prosecuting the appeal shall be reimbursed to WADA by IBSF.
+67